hashbite/gatsby-mdx-suite/README.md

+# Repository archived

+> This project was much fun to explore, but it is time to move on.
+I leave this available as a reference for using Gatsby with MDX v1 & Contentful.
+> If you want to implement MDX to a project, make sure to check out the Gatsby docs about MDX, which will stay up to date: https://www.gatsbyjs.com/docs/mdx/

+---

 # Gatsby MDX Suite

 > This collection of packages provides a drop in solution to support MDX in your GatsbyJS content workflow.